 Victoria Highlands real estate guide & listings for sale

-The character of Victoria Highlands is exemplified by its slower-paced atmosphere.
-This neighbourhood is very quiet overall, as there tend to be low levels of noise from traffic.
-Finally, there are a few green spaces close by for residents to relax in, including Dickson Park and Victoria Park, which makes it easy to reach them.
+Victoria Highlands offers a slower-paced atmosphere and will appeal to home buyers who enjoy spending time outdoors.
+This neighbourhood is very quiet overall, as the streets tend to be very tranquil.
+Lastly, there are a few parks close by for residents to explore, including Victoria Park and Dickson Park, making it easy to reach them.